dario-piotrowicz/vite-environment-6.0.0-alpha-experimentations/examples/dummy-framework/README.md

-# Dummy Framework
+# Dummy Framework Example

-This example consists of an extremely minimalistic simple representation of a fullstack framework application with its Vite plugin.
+Minimal example that shows how a full stack framework's vite plugin could make use of the `vite-environment-provider-workerd` and `vite-environment-provider-node-vm` packages to run the app's server side code inside either workerd or a node vm.